Decentralised-AI/GPT-notes/java/basics.md

      for (int i = 0; i < numbers.length; i++) {
          System.out.println(numbers[i]);
      }
      ```
-   - Here's an example of iterating over an array using the `foreach` loop in Java:
-     ```java
-     int[] numbers = {1, 2, 3, 4, 5};
-     // Iterating over the array using foreach for (int num : numbers) {
-         System.out.println(num);
-     }
-     ```
-     In this example, we have an array `numbers` containing five integer values.
-We use the `foreach` loop to iterate over each element of the array.
-The loop variable `num` represents the current element being processed in each iteration.
-Within the loop, we simply print out the value of `num`.
-     When you run this code, it will iterate over the array and print each element on a separate line:
-     ```
-     1
-     2
-     3
-     4
-     5
-     ```
-     The `foreach` loop simplifies the process of iterating over an array by automatically handling the indexing and accessing of elements.
-It is especially useful when you don't need to track the index or modify the elements during the iteration.

 6. Multidimensional Arrays:
    - Java also supports multidimensional arrays, which are arrays of arrays.
 You can have arrays with two or more dimensions.